Handling Poultry Tips

 - Other tips If you’re using charcoal etc. cooking at high temperatures, and letting the fat drip into the heat source will produce mutagenic and carcinogenic substances such as polycyclic aromatic hydrocarbons.
 By banking the coals to one side of the grill and placing the food on the other reduces the amount of drippings that fall on the fire.
 Cook only to the point of doneness, overcooking will increase formation of harmful compounds.
 Blackened food is not a good choice.

-- One more tip Steam on the grill.
+- Lastly, one more tip.
+Steam on the grill.
 It’s a very safe method with virtually no mess.
 Wrap your meat, poultry or fish in foil with compatible veggies and seasonings, the grill and cook until done.
 If you open the foil a bit near the end, the Smokey flavor penetrates inside the wrap.
 When you use charcoal, choose the hardwood chips or chunks rather than briquettes, which contain petroleum by-products.
 All hardwoods burn chemical aftertaste.
 With gas grills you slower and don’t leave a can add natural wood chips for flavor.
 So there you have it!

 - Meat should be stored at low temperatures to help preserve its quality and prevent the growth of illness causing bacteria.
 Chilling meat to below 40º F is recommended.
 Meat can be chilled or frozen.
 In order to freeze meat, you must drop the temperature below 28º F.